Eleanor of Alburquerque: Later life

-Ferdinand died in 1416, aged 36 years.
+Ferdinand died in 1416, aged 35 years.
 Eleanor, who was then 42 years old, retired to Medina del Campo.
 When her son the king left for Italy in 1420, he appointed her to act as his regent during his absence.

 The Royal Palace of Medina del Campo, birthplace of her husband and her children, was transformed into the Convent of Santa María la Real.
 There, Eleanor witnessed her children fighting against the royalist party led by Álvaro de Luna.
 Eleanor lost some of her possessions as a benefit for the latter.

-In 1435 her sons, the princes of Aragon were taken prisoners of the Genoese after the naval battle of Ponza.
+In 1435 her sons, the princes of Aragon were taken prisoners by the Genoese after the naval battle of Ponza.

 Eleanor died in Medina del Campo, province of Valladolid, in 1435.
-Her grave is in the Convent of Santa María la Real, in a simple grave on the floor.
-It has a tablet that is stone Toledo dark, with the Royal Arms carved on it.
+She is buried in the Convent of Santa María la Real, in a simple grave on the floor.
+It has a tombstone made from a dark stone from Toledo, with the royal coat of arms carved into it.